MicrosoftDocs/power-automate-docs/articles/change-cloud-flow-owner.md

    ![Screenshot that shows a warning about incorrect license](media/change-cloud-flow-owner/667f46314ac1b6d6255c0a502589b723.png)

-The flow can still be assigned to the new owner.
+The flow can still be assigned to the new owner.The flow will continue to run for 30days to allow time for the new owner to purchase a license.
+If the new owner doesnt have a premium license after the grace period, the flow will be turned off.
+They can turn it on anytime after purchasing the license.

 Once assigned, the new owner will have access to the run history, connection references and they can update the flow or reassign to other users.

 ![Screenshot that shows confirmation for the owner change](media/change-cloud-flow-owner/e5cc876b0834b6d166215a8e8941f169.png)